ialbluwi/11102-f25/lessons/effeciency.md

 | 160000 | 0.038151979446 | ≈ 1.83 |
 ```

 This is lightning fast compared to the previous implementation!
+The quaderupling behavior is gone, and the running time roughly doubles when we double the size of the list.

 ## Sum of Squares